How to speak in public without fear

-Sometimes, though, we get that odd person in the audience and they are just a pain in the ass!
+Sometimes, though, we get that odd person who’s just a pain in the ass!

-- You can take their question or comment from this difficult audience member, thank them for their input, and move on
+- Take their question or comment, thank them for their input, and move on

-- If they keep talking, focus on a point they’re making.
-Interrupt by saying something like “Just on the point of…” and then, once you’ve broken their flow, you can take back control
+- If they keep talking, interrupt them by saying something like “Just on the point of…” and then, once you’ve broken their flow, you can take back control

-- Ask them, due to time constraints, to please hold comments and questions till the end
+- Ask them to hold comments and questions till the end

-- Tell them that to be fair to everyone in the audience and allow the opportunity for everyone to ask a question, please limit questions to one per person
+- Tell them that to be fair to everyone in the audience, please limit questions to one per person

-- If they persist to put their hand up or try and interrupt, ignore them.
+- If they persist, ignore them.
 You are in control of the presentation.
 You can choose not to keep stopping to take their comment or questions

-- Do not appear rude.
+- Don’t appear rude.
 Acknowledge them by saying that you see they are trying to get in again, but that you will come back to them at the end

 - Allow them to have their say … to a certain degree.
 Because once they have said their piece, they might just leave it at that.
 If you gag them immediately, they will persist throughout the presentation to be cynical and try to interrupt you